sibamoussa/Sensorlyze_Software/README.md

 Sensorlyze is a Python-based GUI for treating electrochemical data.
 Specific functionalities for chronoameprometric data are included.

-See https://sibamoussa.github.io/sensorlyze/ for the full manual.
+For the manual,refer to https://sibamoussa.github.io/sensorlyze/.

 # Getting Started
 Two options are currently available to run Sensorlyze: